dupitydumb/CustomLyrics-Spotify/README.md

-# LyricsPlus
+# LyricsPlus for chrome
 If you find this project useful, please consider giving it a ⭐️.
 Thanks!

 ## Note
 ### Spicetify
-if you use spicetify you must have [lyrics-plus](https://github.com/spicetify/spicetify-cli/blob/master/CustomApps/lyrics-plus/README.md) custom apps to install run
+this was build ontop of lyrics plus custom app. if you use spicetify you must have [lyrics-plus](https://github.com/spicetify/spicetify-cli/blob/master/CustomApps/lyrics-plus/README.md) custom apps to install run
 ```bash
 spicetify config custom_apps lyrics-plus
 spicetify apply